Written by team-member Mark Ridley

 Here’s a list of the cheapest / best supplier pages for most of the bits and pieces needed for the Nifty projects.
 I’ve grouped them in such a way as to minimise delivery costs.

-The BC547 Transistor, IRLB8721 P-Channel MOSFET, IRLB8721 N-Channel MOSFET, resistors and trimmer potentiometers (trimpots) – I’m working on a cheap source for small quantities.
+For the FQP27P06 P-Channel MOSFET and IRLB8721 N-Channel MOSFET – I’m working on a cheap source for small quantities.
 Watch this space

-- Amazon – 22awg 0.3mm² Silicone Electrical Wire This is a super-flexible 2-core wire and is great for LED strings and connector leads between mix ‘n match modules
+- Amazon – 22awg 0.3mm² Silicone Electrical Wire This is a super-flexible 2-core wire and is great for LED / Mini Sparkles Fibre Optic strings and connector leads between mix ‘n match modules

-- Amazon – 4.8mm Clear Heat Shrink Tubing 2:1 Ratio Perfect for the Fibre Optics module
+- Amazon – 4.8mm Clear Heat Shrink Tubing 2:1 Ratio Perfect for the Fibre Optics and Mini Sparkles modules

 - Amazon – Black Hot Glue Sticks, 20Pcs 7mm x 100mm Used in multiple modules

-- Amazon – 100 x 5mm RGB slow colour-changing LEDs Used in Fibre Optics and LED String modules
+- Amazon – 100 x 5mm RGB slow colour-changing LEDs Used in Fibre Optics, LED String and Fibre String modules

 - Amazon – TP4056 18650 Lithium Ion Battery Charging Board Module This is the one with the on-board protection chips, used in the Solar Lithium Ion Battery Charger module